 In the 2015 Cub Scout program, there are two adventures that involve building something out of wood.
 While I don’t recommend that Bears build this particular project, they can do it with a little extra help.

-Bear Elective Adventure: Baloo the Builder 3: Assemble your materials, and build one useful project and one fun project using wood.
+Bear Adventure: Baloo the Builder 3: Assemble your materials, and build one useful project and one fun project using wood.

 Webelos/AOL Elective Adventure: Build It 2: With the guidance of your Webelos den leader, parent, or guardian, select a carpentry project and build it.